 Income Statement Comparison

-The following table summarizes the income statement metrics for Snowflake Inc. and Teradata Corporation, providing a clear view of their financial performance for the most recent fiscal year.
+The following table summarizes the income statements for Snowflake Inc. and Teradata Corporation, focusing on key financial metrics from their most recent fiscal years.

 | Metric | Snowflake Inc. (SNOW) | Teradata Corporation (TDC) |